-10 The requirements and provisions of this section and their parts, subparts and clauses are 11 severable.
-In the event that any requirement, provision, part, subpart or clause of this section, or the application thereof to any person or circumstance, is held by a court of competent jurisdiction 12 to be invalid or unenforceable, it is the intent of the governing body that the remainder of the 13 section be enforced to the maximum extent possible consistent with the governing body's purpose 14 of detecting and eliminating illicit discharges.
-(Ord. #2005-3, §20) 15
+The requirements and provisions of this section and their parts, subparts and clauses are severable.
+In the event that any requirement, provision, part, subpart or clause of this section, or the application thereof to any person or circumstance, is held by a court of competent jurisdiction to be invalid or unenforceable, it is the intent of the governing body that the remainder of the section be enforced to the maximum extent possible consistent with the governing body's purpose of detecting and eliminating illicit discharges.
+(Ord. #2005-3, §20)

-- 16

-- 17 ...

-- 18 14-8.2 TERRAIN EROSION CONTROL AND POST CONSTRUCTION STORMWATER 19 MANAGEMENT 20
+14-8.2 TERRAIN EROSION CONTROL AND POST CONSTRUCTION STORMWATER

+20 MANAGEMENT

-- 21 (Ord.
+(Ord.
 No. 2011-37 § 10)

-(A) Purpose 22
+22 (A) Purpose

-23 The purpose of this Section 14-8.2 is to protect, maintain and enhance the health, safety and general welfare of the citizens and natural environment of Santa Fe.
-The following 24 considerations shall be used during the design and planning process for all 25 proposed developments subject to this Section 14-8.2: 26 improper cuts and fills; 29

-(1) ensure sound and orderly development of the natural terrain; 27

-28 (2)protect life and property from the dangers of flooding and the hazard of treat stormwater runoff as a valuable natural resource in Santa Fe, a community that is 35 (6) prone to drought, by encouraging water collection and infiltration on site; 36
+- The purpose of this Section 14-8.2 is to protect, maintain and enhance the health, safety and - 24 general welfare of the citizens and natural environment of Santa Fe.
+The following - considerations shall be used during the design and planning process for all - proposed developments subject to this Section 14-8.2: - 27 (1) ensure sound and orderly development of the natural terrain; - 28 (2) protect life and property from the dangers of flooding and the hazard of - 29 improper cuts and fills; - 30 (3) minimize erosion and sedimentation; - 31 (4) minimize destruction of the natural landscape; - 32 (5) protect the scenic character of Santa Fe from the visual blight of - indiscriminate cuts and fills and vegetation removal resulting from extensive grading and utility - 34 scars; - 35 (6) treat stormwater runoff as a valuable natural resource in Santa Fe, a community that is - prone to drought, by encouraging water collection and infiltration on site;

-- (3) minimize erosion and sedimentation; 30 - 31 (4) minimize destruction of the natural landscape; - protect the scenic character of Santa Fe from the visual blight of 32 (5)

-33 indiscriminate cuts and fills and vegetation removal resulting from extensive grading and utility 34 scars;

-- 1 (7) control the adverse impacts associated with accelerated stormwater runoff on natural 2 drainage ways and all structures due to increased development and impervious surfaces; - 3 (8) minimize erosion and degradation of arroyo channels and improve the condition of the 4 channels where possible; - 5 (9) respect, protect, maintain and restore natural drainageways, - 6 wetlands, bosques, floodplains, steep slopes, riparian vegetation and wildlife habitat areas;

-7 (10) prevent stormwater runoff from entering or damaging acequias or other irrigation 8 facilities;

-9 (11) integrate stormwater management measures into the landscape and site planning process 10 as set forth in Section 14-8.4 (Landscape and Site Design);

-(12) provide aesthetically pleasing solutions to post construction stormwater management and erosion control measures by integrating measures into the overall landscape and site design; and

-14 (13) promote improved water quality through compliance with the EPA NPDES

-15 MS4 permit and Construction General Permit (CGP).
+- 1 (7) control the adverse impacts associated with accelerated stormwater runoff on natural - 2 drainage ways and all structures due to increased development and impervious surfaces; - 3 (8) minimize erosion and degradation of arroyo channels and improve the condition of the - 4 channels where possible; - 5 (9) respect, protect, maintain and restore natural drainageways, - 6 wetlands, bosques, floodplains, steep slopes, riparian vegetation and wildlife habitat areas; - 7 (10) prevent stormwater runoff from entering or damaging acequias or other irrigation - 8 facilities; - 9 (11) integrate stormwater management measures into the landscape and site planning process - as set forth in Section 14-8.4 (Landscape and Site Design); - 11 (12) provide aesthetically pleasing solutions to post construction stormwater management - and erosion control measures by integrating measures into the overall landscape and site design; - 13 and - 14 (13) promote improved water quality through compliance with the EPA NPDES - 15 MS4 permit and Construction General Permit (CGP).